1st course: Camera Basics & functions

 AI Servo – For moving subjects

-What is AF Point? it’s a point used for focusing it can be selected automatically by the camera or manually by you, when I look in your camera viewfinder you will see squares light up when you press the shutter half way down, these are your focus points & you can changes it manually through the AF button & move the light in any area you want to focus on.
+What is AF Point? it’s a point used for focusing it can be selected automatically by the camera or manually by you, when I look in your camera viewfinder you will see squares light up when you press the shutter halfway down, these are your focus points & you can change it manually through the AF button & move the light in any area you want to focus on.

 At this point I want to give you some advice that will help you to avoid poor focus images:

 - Hold your camera well to avoid camera shake